danyel-ii/cubeless_/contracts/DEPLOYMENT_SEPOLIA.md

 ## Payable Semantics

 - `mint` is payable.
-- No on-chain mint price is enforced; `msg.value` is split according to the royalty policy.
+- Mint price is fixed at 0.0027 ETH.
+- Mint royalty is 10% of the mint price (0.00027 ETH) and is added on top.
+- If an NFT does not support ERC-2981, its royalty slice is skipped and not charged.
 - If any royalty receiver reverts, the mint reverts (no partial transfers).

 ## Gating Rules